 Developing a consistent pre-shot routine during practice and play.

-Pete Cowen’s Pyramid of Learning - An Advanced Swing Lesson - writing these articles for Golf International and producing a
+Pete Cowen’s Pyramid of Learning - An Advanced Swing Lesson - writing these articles for Golf International and producing a Golf DVD with Pete improved by knowledge of the golf swing by a factor of 500%!

 Pete Cowen’s Ripple Effect DVD - I now know how to play a bunker shot properly using my arms and body not my hands.
 This makes life so much easier.